TULSA, Okla. – Magellan Midstream

 definitive agreements, and the related spending has been excluded from the

 partnership’s estimates at this time, accordingly.

 continues to evaluate more than $500 million of other potential growth projects

 in earlier stages of development, which also have been excluded from its spending

 An analyst call with management

-regarding first-quarter results and outlook for the remainder of 2012 is
+regarding third-quarter results and outlook for the remainder of 2012 is

 partnership’s website at www.magellanlp.com/webcasts.aspx.